tractr/traxion/packages/hapify-generate-config/README.md

 # Hapify config generation

-This package provide a new way of expriming hapify configuration.
-It add a new way to extend the hapify configuration.
-To works with the current version of hapify it take a configuration to generate a `hapify.json` files.
+This package provides a new way of expriming hapify configuration.
+It adds a new way to extend the hapify configuration.
+To work with the current version of hapify it takes a configuration to generate a `hapify.json` files.
 In order to do that it provides a list of files to read your new and shiny configuration and take the first file found in this order: